EXPLAINER-I just got a COVID-19 vaccine. Now what?

 DOES THE VACCINE MEAN BACK TO NORMAL LIFE?

-She said vaccination campaigns are unlikely to reach "a critical mass" until next spring or early summer.
-(Reporting by Deena Beasley, Editing by Peter Henderson and Aurora Ellis)
+Vaccination campaigns are unlikely to reach "a critical mass" until next spring or early summer.
+(Reporting by Deena Beasley; Editing by Aurora Ellis and Bill Berkrot)